Wireless Mobility Solutions (WMS)

 - Subcategory 7: Mobile Application Vetting—This includes software, processes, and tools required to test, validate, and verify mobile apps against a baseline of security, privacy, and organization-specific requirements and policies.

 - Policy for mobile security.
 Ensure your agency’s security policies include mobile applications.
-The CIO Mobile Baseline and the NIST Guidelines can help shape policy, strategy, and priorities.
+The CIO Mobile Baseline [PDF] and the NIST Guidelines can help shape policy, strategy, and priorities.

 - Security requirements for mobile apps.
 The Protection Profile from the National Information Assurance Partnership (NIAP) establishes baseline mobile application security profiles across the federal government.